vivimice/mod_cookie_auth/README.md

 ## Digest Salting

 The `mod_cookie_auth` module utilizes salted MD5 to mitigate the risk of cookie value forgery.
 For enhanced resistance against dictionary attacks, it is advisable to set a private, highly random value for the `MOD_COOKIE_AUTH_SALT` configuration.

+Also, to avoid the unintended exposure of `MOD_COOKIE_AUTH_SALT`, ensure that the configuration file containing the `SetEnv-If` directive is not accessible by any unnecessary user on the server.